a-riveragonzalez/regex-tutorial/gist-template.md

 ---

 Regex, also known as regular expressions, define a **search pattern** by utilizing a series of characters.

 When using Regex, you look at each character and translate what they mean.
 For example : "Cat" is a captical "C" followed by a lowercase "a" and lowercase "t".
 In this case, each of these characters are **literal characters**.
 We can also use **meta characters**, which refers to a general pattern rather than a literal character.
-Using the above example of "Cat", we want a Uppercase alphabetical character followed by two lowercase alphabetical characters.
+Using the above example of "Cat", we want a uppercase alphabetical character followed by two lowercase alphabetical characters.

+When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
+They are also frequently used to validate input.

 ## Summary
 ---

 In this tutorial, we will use an example to match a hexcode.
 A hex code is a format to identify colors with a six custom characters.
+The example regex we will use is:

 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`